dezeve/rectangle-catcher/README.md

-# rectangle-catcher
+# About
-rectangle-catcher is a screenshot taking tool developed for the macOS.
+rectangle-catcher is a simple and useful screenshot taking tool developed with SwiftUI for macOS.

+# Getting Started
+In order to run rectangle-catcher, open it with Xcode.